hadarohana/bug-free-giggle/README.md

        * GitHub username 4: hadarohana
    * When did you complete this exercise?
 2/22 at 5:30 PM
    * How long did it take your team to complete this exercise?
-     This excercise took us 5 minutes.
+     This excercise took us 1:30 hours.
 ## Table of Contents

 1. TODO.md - contains instructions for what to do for this assignment